Jean-Marc Prouveur

 Jean-Marc Prouveur (born 17 December 1956, Saint-Quentin, France) is a French artist and filmmaker.
-He attended L'Ecole de Beaux-Arts in Cambrai.

-A seminal figure in the vanguard of London's Punk movement of the 1970's, Prouveur has always moved with the times.
 His work is owned by the Hungarian National Gallery, Budapest, The J. Paul Getty Museum, Los Angeles, The Victoria and Albert Museum, London and collections including those of Rodolf Nureyev and Robert Mapplethorpe.

-He is one of the most stylish allegorists of our time and his work constitutes an intense, lyrical, and sometimes dark meditation on modern life.
+Career

-On arriving in London in 1976, he became involved in the circle of Derek Jarman, and subsequently, in the making of the 1977 film Jubilee.
+On arriving in London in 1976, Prouveur became involved in the circle of Derek Jarman, and subsequently, in the making of the 1977 film Jubilee.
+He also became involved with David Hockney and Rudolf Nureyev.

 For much of the 1980s Prouveur worked independently in the photographic medium, creating artworks characterized by the "outlaw sexuality" of the male nude, punctuated by religious iconography, showing in London, Paris, New York City, Amsterdam, Rome and many other cities worldwide.
 He acknowledges artistic precedents in F. Holland Day and Wilhelm von Gloeden, and to a shared artistic preoccupation with contemporaries Robert Mapplethorpe and Gilbert and George.

 In 1991 the Terrence Higgins Trust commissioned Prouveur a series of printed flyers entitled 'Tales of Gay Sex' with information on HIV transmission, photo stories depicting scenarios between gay men and a helpline for the Terrence Higgins Trust.

+Film

-In the early 1990s Prouveur moved into film, launching his Liquid London studio.
-His early short films, Dance Macabre and the Georges Bataille-inspired Solar Anus were elegies to AIDS; later in the decade he moved closer to pornography.
+In the early 1990s, Prouveur moved into film, launching his Liquid London studio.
+His early short films, Dance Macabre and the Georges Bataille-inspired Solar Anus, were elegies to AIDS; later in the decade he moved closer to pornography.

-Back in 2004, it may have been a surprise to some when Legionnaires upset releases from bigger studios to walk away with the GAYVN Award for Best Foreign Release.
-But for fans who have been following Liquid London's rise since it started in 1992, the accolades were long overdue.

-The studio is the passion of Jean-Marc Prouveur, a successful French photographer who turned his attention to film after his success with shooting male nudes hit big in shows across the globe.
-"He attended art school in France from 1973 to 1976, and then came to London where he met several artists, such as Derek Jarman, David Hockney and Rudolf Nureyev.
-Photographic exhibitions worldwide followed.
-He then moved on to experimental/underground films shown in festivals worldwide from 1993 to 1999."

-Prouveur has a natural affection for the male body, and his undoubted photographic talents aided him in transforming that love to photography and video.
+Prouveur has a natural affection for the male body, and his photographic talents aided him in transforming that love to photography and video.
 Liquid London started making art house films then softcore releases, but when laws in the United Kingdom changed in 1999, the studio entered the hardcore realm.
 And with the release of Heat & Lust — Postcards to a Pornographer, Liquid London found a new North American attention.